 We accomplish this by providing volunteer-driven adventure opportunities, promoting teamwork, and fostering self-advocacy through coaching and mentoring.

-The Adaptive Adventure Sports Coalition, TAASC, brings outdoor activities such as alpine skiing and snowboarding, water skiing, kayaking, cycling, fishing, sailing, ice skating, and other sports opportunities to individuals having a disability and their families.
+TAASC brings outdoor activities such as alpine skiing and snowboarding, water skiing, kayaking, cycling, fishing, sailing, ice skating, and other sports opportunities to individuals having a disability and their families.

 TAASC is headquartered on a section of a 22 acre City of Columbus special use park in Powell, Ohio where kayaking, water skiing, fishing, and cycling are based.
 Sailing is at Alum Creek Sailing Club.
 TAASC collaborates with area ski resorts, the Ohio Valley Rowing Club, and Chiller Ice Rinks for other sports.